SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, the proposed algorithm is evaluated for convex and nonconvex problems and also with the cost functions with and without Lipschitz continuous gradient.
-Different versions of SPIRAL are considered here as SPIRAL with no linesearch (SPIRAL-no-ls), SPIRAL as in \cref{alg:LBFinito}, and the adaptive version (adaSPIRAL) with extra steps as in \cref{tab:adaptive}.
-The comparisons are made against proxSARAH \cite{pham2020proxsarah}, proxSVRG \cite{reddi2016proximal}, and proxSGD \cite{ghadimi2016mini}.
-Also, SPIRAL is compared against proxSAGA \cite{reddi2016proximal} and Finito/MISO \cite{defazio2014finito,mairal2015incremental}.

-For the convex $\ell_1$ regularized least squares problem, the comparison is made against Finito/MISO in \cite{defazio2014finito}, while for the nonconvex nonnegative principal component analysis problem, the comparison is made against \cite{latafat2021block}, addressing Finito/MISO in the general nonsmooth nonconvex case.
-Moreover, the proposed algorithm is compared against SMD and the Bregman Finito/MISO method \cite{latafat2021bregman} for the phase retrieval problem, where the cost function does not have a Lipschitz continous gradient.
-The databases used here are from LIBSVM \cite{chang2011libsvm}.
-To quantify the performance of the different algorithms in the comparisons, we consider
+In this section, we evaluate the proposed algorithm, SPIRAL, for both convex and nonconvex problems, considering cost functions with and without Lipschitz continuous gradients.
+We examine two versions of SPIRAL: 1) SPIRAL, which follows \cref{alg:LBFinito}, and 2) adaSPIRAL, an adaptive version with additional steps as outlined in \cref{tab:adaptive}.
+We compare SPIRAL against proxSARAH \cite{pham2020proxsarah}, proxSVRG \cite{reddi2016proximal}, proxSGD \cite{ghadimi2016mini}, proxSAGA \cite{reddi2016proximal}, Finito/MISO \cite{defazio2014finito,mairal2015incremental}, and low-memory Finito/MISO \cite[Alg.
+2]{latafat2021bregman}.
+For the convex $\ell_1$ regularized least squares problem, we compare against Finito/MISO \cite{defazio2014finito}.
+For the nonconvex nonnegative principal component analysis problem, we compare against \cite{latafat2021block}, which addresses Finito/MISO in the general nonsmooth nonconvex case.
+Additionally, we compare SPIRAL against SMD and the Bregman Finito/MISO method \cite{latafat2021bregman} for the phase retrieval problem, where the cost function lacks a Lipschitz continuous gradient.
+The databases used in the evaluations are from LIBSVM \cite{chang2011libsvm}.
+To assess the performance of the algorithms, we employ the suboptimality criterion